|

 non-wireless CommView edition?
 How about vice versa?

-A. Yes, CommView for WiFi
+A. Yes,

-CommView edition.
-The standard, non-wireless CommView edition can
+non-wireless CommView edition.
+The standard, non-wireless CommView

-CommView 4.0 Build 321 or higher, and (b) you will not be able to
+(a) you need CommView 4.0 Build 321 or higher, and (b) you will not

-number.
+or channel number.

 Q. Does